bbuchsbaum/rMVPA/kernel_searchlight_plan.md

 - Large searchlights with `return_adapter=TRUE` or heavy diagnostics can OOM
 - **Recommendation**: Document memory requirements; consider `drop_diagnostics` parameter for searchlight mode
 - Diagnostics should be opt-in for searchlight, default for regional

+## Permutation support as a hook
+- Add a `permutation_policy` hook (default: identity/no shuffles) that returns a bank/iterator of label permutations or split-label permutations, with block/strata restrictions and optional prototype-level shuffles.
+- Wrap kernels transparently: `permuted_kernel(base_kernel, permutation_policy)` feeds each permuted design to the base kernel; kernel code stays unchanged and still returns `list(metrics, diagnostics)`.
+- Aggregators become permutation-aware: they receive the observed metrics plus N permuted metric vectors per ROI and can compute voxelwise p-values or max‑T thresholds; allow `subset_roi_frac` to estimate the max-null on a subset of ROIs.
+- Executors are unaffected; they just schedule more kernel calls.
+Precompute/broadcast permutation banks so generation isn’t repeated per ROI.
+- Optional `tail_fit` (e.g., GPD) and small-N options live in `permutation_policy`; defaults stay conservative.

 ## Maintaining both interfaces: the `to_kernel()` bridge